 The staff suspect a six-month-old female who always enjoyed playing in the sinks, although they don’t have video cameras for evidence, and they acknowledge that other cats may have helped.
 A family adopted that cat since the flood occurred, and the staff made sure to warn them about the cat’s possible talent for turning on water faucets.

 The Palm Beach Post reports that the bill to repair the facility is going to be at least $5,000, as multiple walls and shelters have to be torn down to prevent mold issues.
 Several items in storage were also destroyed.

 The mishap demonstrates the importance of cat-proofing your home.
 While cats are resourceful, you can make your home safer for yourself and your cat by taking a few precautions.
 It’s important to keep the toilet lid closed so your feline friend doesn’t fall in and get stuck, and to unplug electrical cords so your cat doesn’t chew on them and get electrocuted.
 Keep cats away from plants so they don’t get sick by eating them, and make sure any fragile items are in cat-free areas.It’s a shame this flood ended up being so expensive, because it definitely shows how resourceful cats can be.
-For more fun cat antics, here’s some cute video proof that not all cats hate water.
+Believe it or not, your cat’s breed is a determining factor whether your cat likes water.

 Help Rescue Animals

 Provide food and vital supplies to shelter pets at The Animal Rescue Site for free! →